ibm-cloud-docs/watsonxdata/access_vpe.md

 {:pre: .pre}
 {:video: .video}

-# Managing diagnostic data from user interface
+# Managing access to virtual private endpoints
 {: #access_vpe}

 You can configure {{site.data.keyword.lakehouse_short}} to manage access to your virtual private endpoints.